 Transfer students MUST take the Math Placement Exam, as must all students new to UNL.
 Transfer students will work with their advisor to determine their proper Math Placement based on the Math Placement Exam and any college-level math coursework they have completed.

-* The Math Placement Exam covers Algebra and Pre-calculus material only.
+* The Math Placement Exam covers Algebra and Pre-Calculus/Trigonometry material only.
 So, the qualifying score for Calculus II (Math 107) or higher is the same as for Calculus I (Math 106).

 Preparing for the MPE

 There is a practice exam available below.
 You should try the practice exam before you take the MPE and you should review any topics that went poorly on the practice exam.
 This is particularly important if you are not taking a math course currently.

 Scoring the MPE